Updated on June 20, 2025

 • Clouding

-Also, people with corneal dystrophy may experience corneal erosion.
-When the layer of cells on the epithelium (surface of the cornea) breaks away from the underlying layer (Bowman’s membrane), corneal erosion can lead to:
+Aside from reduced visual acuity and other vision problems, corneal dystrophy can lead to corneal erosions.
+This happens when the layer of cells on the corneal epithelium (surface layer) breaks away from the underlying layer (Bowman’s membrane).

 When to See a Doctor